-The Brewer instrument B104 has been in operation at Andøya since 2000.
-In the period 1994 to 1999 the instrument was located in Tromsø, approximately 130 km Northeast of Andøya.
+An automated Brewer instrument (B104) was installed in Tromsø in 1994 and operated at this site until autumn 1999, in parallel with Dobson no.14.
+In 2000 the Brewer instrument was moved to Andøya, approximately 130 km Southwest of Tromsø.
 Studies have shown that the ozone climatology is very similar at the two locations (Høiskar et al., 2001), and the two datasets are considered equally representative for the ozone values at Andøya.
+Thus, for trend study purposes the Tromsø/Andøya total ozone time series can be considered as one series.

-For the time period 1979-1994 total ozone values from the satellite instrument TOMS (onboard Nimbus 7 satellite) have been used for the trend studies.
+To avoid periods of missing data and possible influences of missing inter-comparison, and to make the total ozone time series as homogeneous as possible, total ozone values from the satellite instrument TOMS (onboard the Nimbus 7 satellite) have been used for the period 1979-1994.

-Figure 5a shows variation in the monthly mean ozone values at Andøya from 1979 to 2015.
-The variations in total ozone at Andøya for the period 1979-2015, after removing the seasonal variations, are shown in Figure 5b together with the annual trends.
-October - February months are not included in the trend analysis due to lack of data and uncertain ozone retrievals during seasons with low solar elevation.
+Figure 5a shows variation in the monthly mean ozone values at Andøya from 1979 to 2016.
+The variations in total ozone at Andøya for the period 1979-2016, after removing the seasonal variations, are shown in Figure 5b together with the annual trends.
+November - February months are not included in the trend analysis due to lack of data and uncertain ozone retrievals during seasons with low solar elevation.
 Simple linear regression lines have been fitted to the data in Figure 5b.
-Similar to the Oslo site we have chosen to divide the ozone time series into two periods: 1) 1979-1997, and 2) 1998-2015.
+Similar to the Oslo site we have divided the ozone time series into two periods: 1) 1979-1997, and 2) 1998-2016.
 The results of the trend analyses are summarized in Table 5.
 Comparison of Figure 4b and Figure 5b shows that the trend patterns at Andøya have many similarities to the Oslo trend pattern.

 As for Oslo, the ozone layer above Andøya declined significantly from 1979 to 1997.
 This decline was evident for all seasons.
-The negative trend for the spring season was as large as - 8.4%/decade, whereas the negative trend for the summer months was -2.8%/decade.
+The negative trend for the spring season was as large as -8.4%/decade, whereas the negative trend for the summer months was -2.8%/decade.
 The yearly trend in total ozone was -5.8%/decade.
-In contrast, no significant trends have been observed for the second period from 1998 to 2015.
-For the latter period an ozone increase of 0.7%/decade is observed during spring, the summer trend is 0.5%/decade, whereas the annual trend for the period 1998-2015 is 1.0%/decade.
+For the second period from 1998 to 2016, no significant trends have been observed, except from September-October.
+For these two months the ozone level increased by 2.6%/decade.
+For the other seasons an ozone increase of 0.2%/decade is observed during spring, the summer trend is 0.3%/decade, whereas the annual trend for the period 1998-2016 is 0.8%/decade.
 None of these trend results are significant at either 1σ or 2σ significance level.

-Figure 5a: Time series of monthly mean total ozone at Andøya/Tromsø 1979-2015.
+Figure 5a: Time series of monthly mean total ozone at Andøya/Tromsø 1979-2016.
+The green line represents total ozone from Tromsø, whereas the orange line represents measurements at Andøya.

-Figure 5b: Variations in total ozone at Andøya for the period 1979-2015 after the seasonal variations are removed.
-Only data for the months March-September are included.
+Figure 5b: Variations in total ozone at Andøya for the period 1979-2016 after the seasonal variations are removed.
+Only data for the months March-October are included.
+The green line represents total ozone from Tromsø, whereas the orange line represents measurements at Andøya.
+The trends are marked as black lines.

-Table 5: Percentage changes in total ozone (per decade) at Andøya for the periods a) 1979-1997, and 2) 1998- 2015.
-The numbers in parenthesis give the uncertainty (1σ).
-A trend larger than 2σ is considered significant.
+Table 5: Percentage changes in total ozone (per decade) at Andøya for the periods a) 1979-1997, and 2) 1998-2016.
+The numbers in parenthesis give the uncertainty (1 σ).
+A trend larger than 2 σ is considered significant.

-Season Trend (%/decade) 1979-1997 Trend (% / decade) 1998-2015
+Season Trend (%/decade) 1979-1997 Trend (% / decade) 1998-2016

-Spring (Mar - May) -8.4 (1.5) 0.7 (1.8)
+Spring (Mar - May) -8.4 (1.5) 0.2 (1.6)

-Summer (Jun - Aug) -2.8 (0.9) 0.5 (1.0)
+Summer (Jun - Aug) -2.9 (0.9) 0.3 (0.9)

+Autumn (Sep - Oct) -5.0 (1.3) 2.6 (0.7)

-Annual (Mar - Sep) -5.8 (1.0) 1.0 (1.1)
+Annual (Mar - Oct) -5.8 (1.0) 0.8 (0.9)

-3.4 Trends for Ny-Ålesund 1979-2015
+3.4 Trends for Ny-Ålesund 1979-2016